-Learn how to Paint Plaid and make these easy Watercolor Holiday Cards.
+Make these easy Watercolor Holiday Cards with a plaid pattern.
 Each card is special, colorful, vibrant, and fun to make and gift to friends and family!
 Come paint with me today!

 I love the holiday season, the weather cools down, and it’s time to pull out all of those Christmas Crafts.
 I particularly enjoy making Christmas Cards to gift to the close people in my life.
 These cards are super simple to make and painting with watercolor markers could not be easier!